robin-rpr/calos/doc/ch-fromhost.rst

   :code:`--cray-cxi`
     Inject cray-libfabric for slingshot.
 This is equivalent to :code:`--path $CH_FROMHOST_OFI_CXI`, where :code:`$CH_FROMHOST_OFI_CXI` is
-    the path the Cray host libfabric :code:`libfabric.so`.
+    the path to the Cray host libfabric :code:`libfabric.so`.

   :code:`--cray-gni`
     Inject cray gemini/aries GNI libfabric provider :code:`libgnix-fi.so`.
 This